WinSport Snowboard Lesson First Step to Shred with Friends

 Like Our Facebook Page

-Eric Wang’s introduction to winter in Canada came during a surprise September blizzard – dubbed Snowmageddon in 2019.
+Calgary, AB - Eric Wang’s introduction to winter in Canada came during a surprise September 2019 blizzard – locally dubbed Snowmageddon.
 Since then, he’s mostly adapted to Alberta’s unpredictable winter weather by taking up skiing and more recently snowboarding.

 Growing up in Taiwan, there was no place for skiing in his home country’s sub-tropical climate.
 But these days you’ll find Wang, 26, skiing single blacks at local mountain resorts.
 And that confidence on skis is what led him to take his first snowboard lesson at WinSport recently.